 But I pretty-much believe I can do almost anything I set my mind to.
 And I don’t accept others’ limiting beliefs.
-Let me give you an example.
+Let me give you a couple of examples.

-I went to see a cardiologist about it last month, and he started telling me that I’ll have it for the rest of my life, and I’d better start taking Coumadin, a very-strong drug, so my blood would have to be monitored closely.
+I went to see a cardiologist about it, and he started telling me that I’ll have it for the rest of my life, and I’d better start taking Coumadin, a very-strong drug, so strong that my blood would have to be monitored closely.

 I frankly criticized him right to his face for trying to instill a limiting belief.
 I quoted the “Placebo” video on the TED talks

 https://www.youtube.com/watch?v=LWQfe__fNbs, which besides showing how we can cure ourselves, points out how physicians can program us to believe we can’t.